 Flip through the slideshow and banish these skin-ruiners for good!

 “People have a hard time realizing that what you’re putting in your body reflects on your skin,” Goldfaden says.
 “I’m a firm believer that we are what we eat.”
 He recommends avoiding fatty, greasy foods, and loading up on foods that are high in antioxidants, like blueberries, raspberries, tomatoes, and leafy greens.

 You might know that alcohol can be extremely drying when applied topically, but did you know that drinking it can have a negative effect on your dermis, too?
 “Drinking excessive amounts of alcohol can definitely dry and dehydrate your skin,” Goldfaden says.
 (Plus, it’s not doing any favors for your hair either.)

-We hate this news as much as you do—consuming too much sugar can prematurely age your skin.
+We hate this news as much as you do, but consuming too much sugar can prematurely age your skin.
 The same is true with foods that have a high glycemic index.
 “Foods that have a high glycemic index—like potatoes, sugary cereals, and corn—spike your blood sugar and insulin levels, which can cause breakdown of protein and collagen in your skin and increase wrinkles,” Goldfaden says.
 “It’s very similar to what happens when free radicals from the sunlight break down your DNA and cause premature aging.”

 “Most people don’t put on SPF frequently enough,” Goldfaden says.
 He suggests going by the 20-minute rule: “Put it on 20 minutes before you go outside, and if you’re outside for an extended period, put it on every 20 minutes after,” he says.
 We love Goldfaden’s Sun Visor SPF 30 ($45), which comes in an easy-to-use, gentle, non-aerosol spray form—so you have no excuse not to reapply.